 Subsection 2 Pay period

-The pay period is usually two weeks.
+The pay period is usually 2 weeks.

-The employer may, after local discussion, decide that the pay period shall be one, three or more weeks, however, a maximum of one month, and that the pay week must be rescheduled for the calendar week.
+The employer may, after local discussion, decide that the pay period shall be one month.
+The wage is paid no later than the last banking day of the month.